Negative Examples for Sequential Importance Sampling of Binary Contingency Tables: Proof of Main Theorem

 The idea for the proof of the lemma is straightforward.
 By the symmetry of the column sums, for large $m$ and $d$ and $\alpha\in(0,1)$ a uniform random table will have about $\alpha d$ ones in the first $\alpha n$ cells of the last row, with high probability.
 We will show that for some $\alpha\in(0,1)$ and $d=\beta m$, sequential importance sampling is very unlikely to put this many ones in the first $\alpha n$ columns of the last row.
 Therefore, since with high probability sequential importance sampling will not construct any table from a set that is a large fraction of all legal tables, it will likely drastically underestimate the number of tables.

 Before we prove the lemma, let us first compare the column distributions arising from the uniform distribution over all binary contingency tables with the SIS distributions.
 We refer to the column distributions induced by the uniform distribution over all tables as the {\em true} distributions.
 The true probability of $1$ in the first column and last row can be computed as the number of tables with $1$ at this position divided by the total number of tables.
-For this particular sequence, the total number of tables is $Z(m,d)={n \choose d}m! = {m+d \choose d}m!$, since a table is uniquely specified by the positions of ones in the last row and the permutation matrix in the remaining rows and corresponding columns.
+For the sequence of row and column sums specified in the statement of Lemma \ref{lem:columnones}, let $Z(m,d)$ denote the total number of tables with these row/column sums.
+Note, $Z(m,d)={n \choose d}m! = {m+d \choose d}m!$, since a table is uniquely specified by the positions of ones in the last row and the permutation matrix in the remaining rows and corresponding columns.
 Therefore,

-On the other hand, by the definition of sequential importance sampling, $\Pr(\mathbf{A}_{i,1}=1)\propto r_i/(n-r_i)$, where $r_i$ is the row sum in the $i$-th row.
+On the other hand, by the definition of sequential importance sampling, $\Prob{\T_{i,1}=1}\propto r_i/(n-r_i)$, where $r_i$ is the row sum in the $i$-th row.
 Therefore,

 Observe that if $d \approx \beta m$ for some constant $\beta>0$, then for sufficiently large $m$ we have As we will see, this will be true for a linear number of columns, which turns out to be enough to prove that in polynomial time sequential importance sampling exponentially underestimates the total number of binary contingency tables with high probability.